imshvc/imshvc/README.md

-# 👋 Zdravo, ja sam Nurudin
+# 👋 Hello, I'm Nurudin

-Samouki programer koji voli razumjeti stvari **od nule**.
+A self-taught programmer who loves understanding things **from scratch**.

-🔍 Moji tehnički interesi:
+🔍 My technical interests:
 - 🛠️ Reverse Engineering
 - 🔐 Security Testing
 - 🧠 Software Architecture
-- ⚙️ CLI alati
+- ⚙️ CLI tools
-- 🌐 Web Backend (učim trenutno)
+- 🌐 Web Backend (currently learning)

-📌 Trenutno ne radim na aktivnim projektima, ali istražujem i učim.
+📌 Currently not working on active projects, but exploring and learning.

-🎯 Tražim ljude za male, ali **smislene projekte** — ako voliš graditi stvari iz osnova i dijeliti znanje, slobodno se javi.
+🎯 Looking for people for small but **meaningful projects** — if you love building things from the ground up and sharing knowledge, feel free to reach out.

-📫 Kontakt: **nurudinimsirovic@yahoo.com**
+📫 Contact: **nurudinimsirovic@yahoo.com**

 ---

-## 🧰 Tehnologije s kojima najviše radim:
+## 🧰 Technologies I work with most:
 `Go` · `PHP` · `TypeScript` · `Node.js` · `C# (.NET)` · `MySQL` · `Redis` · `Linux` · `PowerShell` · `Docker/Podman`

-## 🧠 Trenutno učim:
+## 🧠 Currently learning:
-`Web backend` · `Sistemski dizajn` · `Sigurnost aplikacija` · `Networking fundamentals`
+`Web backend` · `System design` · `Application security` · `Networking fundamentals`

 ---

-## 🤝 Zajednica i saradnja
+## 🤝 Community and collaboration

-Otvoren sam za saradnju na malim tehničkim projektima, CLI alatima, reverse engineering eksperimentima i svemu gdje se može **razumjeti sistem, a ne samo koristiti ga**.
+I'm open to collaboration on small technical projects, CLI tools, reverse engineering experiments, and anything where you can **understand the system, not just use it**.